firefly-oss/core-banking-payment-hub/docs/technical/sca-implementation.md

 - Phone numbers and other recipient identifiers are masked in logs
 - SCA challenges expire after a configurable time period
 - Failed attempts are limited to prevent brute force attacks
+- Biometric data is never stored or transmitted in plain text
+- Device verification is required for biometric authentication
+- Biometric authentication has stricter security requirements

+## Biometric Authentication

+The SCA implementation supports the following biometric authentication methods:

+- **Fingerprint Authentication**: Uses the device's fingerprint sensor
+- **Facial Recognition**: Uses the device's camera for facial recognition
+- **Voice Recognition**: Uses the device's microphone for voice recognition

+Biometric authentication offers several advantages:

+- **Improved User Experience**: No need to enter codes manually
+- **Higher Security**: More difficult to forge than traditional methods
+- **Faster Authentication**: Quicker than entering codes

+Implementation details:

+- Biometric authentication is handled by the client device
+- The server receives only a verification token, not the actual biometric data
+- Additional device verification is performed to prevent spoofing
+- Metrics are collected to monitor the effectiveness of biometric authentication